marcusoftnet/marcusoftnet.github.io/_posts/2016-09-14-that-will-not-work-here-and-toyota-kata-mindset.md

 ---
 layout: post
-title: "Toyota Kata and the 'We can't do that here'-fallacy"
+title: Toyota Kata and the 'We can't do that here'-fallacy
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-09-14 10:51:52
 tags: